minh1609/Blogg/README.md

     ![alt text](./cookie.png)

--   Whenever user send a request, that cookies always come with the request, help server identifies who make the request
+*   Whenever user send a request, that cookies always come with the request, help server identifies who make the request (or whoever has this pair of cookie in their browser is counted as authenticated user)

 ## What is the meaning of a long string inside cookie ?